Vipin-Sharma/Vipin-Sharma.github.io/_posts/2021-01-28-jdk-debugger-jdb.md

 #### Java program we will be debugging in this post

 Following is sample class we are going to debug and try to understand different features available.
-It is important to compile this class with -g option (javac -g Test.java) in order to see local variables while debugging.
+It is important to compile this class with -g option (javac -g Test.java). -g option generates all debugging information, including local variables.
+By default, only line number and source file information is generated.

 ```java
 public class Test